Sunday, October 12, 2025

 What happened next has proven to be a pleasant surprise.

 It turns out those who like to speed through residential parks in their favorite toy, in this case their cars, do not like speed bumps.
-Here is why speed bumps make it impossible to hold drag races on Lane Street through Colman Park.Speed bump shorten the unimpeded driving space to an area too small to conduct "side shows".
+Here is why speed bumps make it impossible to hold drag races on Lane Street through Colman Park.Speed bumps shorten the unimpeded driving space to an area too small to conduct "side shows".
 Driving over the speed bumps at high speeds can literally destroy the front steering of a motor vehicle.
 Riding a motorcycle at high speed over speed bumps is not a good idea either.
-More importhere has been a return of young families, walkers with and without their dogs on the walking trails in the park.
+More import there has been a return of young families, walkers with and without their dogs on the walking trails in the park.
 The number of people playing pickle ball, tennis and softball has increased.Which begs the question . . . if speed bumps can have such a positive effect at a city park.
 Can the same speed bumps speed bumps (or humps) be used to slow down speeders on our neighborhood streets?

 Our answer is Yes